clearlydefined/clearlydefined/docs/resources/architecture.md

 The website is a simple React app that uses the [Create React App framework](https://github.com/facebook/create-react-app), [Redux](https://redux.js.org) and [React-Bootstrap](https://react-bootstrap.github.io).
 All of its content comes via the service, even when it is talking to GitHub or npmjs or Maven Central.
 This allows us to manage access tokens, do caching, and precompute results.
 This approach also simplifies client code and enables the easy creation of alternative front-ends with consistent functional behavior.

-The app was put together by new React devs so is bound to have a number of less than opitimal designs and approaches.
+The app was put together by new React devs so is bound to have a number of less than optimal designs and approaches.

 ### Badges